 Take, for example, the case of memory.
-The common wisdom in neural science is that facts concerning the storage of general knowledge about the world, say that elephants have trunks, should be identified with certain neocortical facts (see, e.g., Schacter & Wagner 2013: 1449-51).23 Now, when one makes such a claim, they must be able to justify it: what is so special about (the relevant areas of) the neocortex?
+The common wisdom in neural science is that facts concerning the storage of general knowledge about the world, say that elephants have trunks, should be identified with certain neocortical facts (see, e.g., Schacter and Wagner 2013, pp. 1449-1451).23 Now, when one makes such a claim, they must be able to justify it: what is so special about (the relevant areas of) the neocortex?
 And that is indeed what any good neural science textbook tries to do.
-Of course, ideally, what we would want is some kind of causal (see Lewis 1986) and/or mechanistic (see Machamer, Darden, & Craver 2000) story showing exactly how the manifestation of the knowledge in question is linked to the relevant neocortical facts-which is not really what we find in a neural science textbook.
+Of course, ideally, what we would want is some kind of causal (see Lewis 1986) and/or mechanistic (see Machamer, Darden, and Craver 2000) story showing exactly how the manifestation of the knowledge in question is linked to the relevant neocortical facts - which is not really what we find in a neural science textbook.
 However, we are at least given, first, a general idea of how such a story might go and, second, some reasons (having to do with the observation of patients with brain lesions and/or with the use of neuroimaging techniques) to believe that here there indeed is a story to be told.

-In a parallel fashion, if dispositionalists want to identify, say, "+" 's referring to addition with certain dispositional facts, they have to show us how our having the dispositions in question explains the properties of the phenomenon they are trying to reduce/the facts that constitute "+" 's referring to addition.
+In a parallel fashion, if dispositionalists want to identify, say, "+"'s referring to addition with certain dispositional facts, they have to show us how our having the dispositions in question explains the properties of the phenomenon they are trying to reduce/the facts that constitute "+"'s referring to addition.
 Of course, there are also important differences between the two cases.
-For one, facts about what refers to what are normative in nature, in the sense explained above (if "rosso" refers to the class of all the red things, then it is correct to call "rosse" the red things but not the non-red ones), while mnestic facts are not24-which
+For one, facts about what refers to what are normative in nature, in the sense explained above (if "rosso" refers to the class of all the red things, then it is correct to call "rosse" the red things but

-^{22.} In this paper I am trying to avoid committing to any positive view about the nature of meaning; my thesis is purely negative: dispositionalism, in the sense defined in Section 1, does not work.
+22 In this paper I am trying to avoid committing to any positive view about the nature of meaning; my thesis is purely negative: dispositionalism, in the sense defined in section 1, does not work.
 However, I feel that at this particular juncture it may be of some help to point out that I believe that the reason why dispositionalists cannot meet the explanatory demands their view commits them to is that the phenomenon they are trying to reductively explain (meaning referentially conceived and, more in general, meaning realistically conceived) is not a real phenomenon.
-That being said, I hope it is clear that the Privilege Argument can be accepted also by, say, a primitivist-the only difference between me and the primitivist will concern the ultimate cause of the dispositionalist's explanatory failures.
+That being said, I hope it is clear that the Privilege Argument can be accepted also by, say, a primitivist - the only difference between me and the primitivist will concern the ultimate cause of the dispositionalist's explanatory failures.

-^{23.} I focus on the storage-rather than, say, the encoding or the retrieval-of information to avoid getting bogged down in issues concerning the (ir)reducibility of phenomenal consciousness.
+$^{^{23}}$ I focus on the storage - rather than, say, the encoding or the retrieval - of information to avoid getting bogged down in issues concerning the (ir)reducibility of phenomenal consciousness.

-^{24.} Commenting on a previous (and much less explicit) version of this section, a reviewer for this journal suggested that Warren may want to start by explaining semantic facts in terms of suggests that the required explanation would have to be somewhat sui generis.
+not the non-red ones), while mnestic facts are not^{24} - which suggests that the required explanation would have to be somewhat sui generis.
 Still, the general dialectic is the same.